breezy-team/loggerhead/README.txt

 A debug and access log are stored in the logs/ folder, relative to the location of the start-loggerhead.py script.

-You may update the Bazaar branch at any time (for example, from a cron).
-Loggerhead will notice and refresh, and Bazaar uses its own branch locking to prevent corruption.

 SERVING LOGGERHEAD FROM BEHIND APACHE
 -------------------------------------